CSPVAMU/PantherTracksMobile/readme.md

 - 2013-07-10 (Hazar)
     * Added an array that just returns class IDs under includes/degreeplan.php
     * Added Type argument (with a default value) to StudentHistory function to return just a list of completed classes.
+    * Updated includes/degreeplan.php by eliminating separate prereqs & coreqs arrays & including their data in the main classes array

 - 2013-06-30 (Hazar)
     * Modified includes/studenthistory.php to process DB request from a function called studentHistory this way it can be used by JS and php